Flávio Paixão: Lechia Gdańsk

 On 8 February 2016, Paixão moved to Lechia Gdańsk for a fee of £100,000 with two years left on his contract, with Śląsk unhappy with the player's behaviour and accusing him of being disloyal– he reunited with his sibling, who arrived earlier from AC Sparta Prague.
 He scored a combined 26 goals in his first two and a half seasons, adding ten in all competitions in 2017–18, five of which were against Lechia's main rivals Arka Gdynia in the Tricity Derby.

 The 2018–19 campaign proved to be Paixão's best in terms of goalscoring with 15 goals in total, with him being his team's top scorer and the fifth highest in the league as they finished in third position.
 He broke a long-standing Lechia record of scoring the most goals for the team in the Polish top division, surpassing previous holder Bogdan Adamczyk on 25 November 2018 after finding the net against Jagiellonia Białystok.
 He also won the Polish Cup, assisting the only goal of the final on 2 May against Jagiellonia for Artur Sobiech in added time, having earlier had a goal ruled out by the video assistant referee for offside.

-At the start of the 2019–20, Paixão started in the Polish Super Cup, helping his side win the match 3–1 after defeating Piast.
+At the start of 2019–20, Paixão started in the Polish Super Cup, helping his side win the match 3–1 after defeating Piast.
 He scored in both legs of the second qualifying round in the UEFA Europa League against Brøndby IF (5–3 aggregate loss), and as a result became the first club player to achieve the feat more than once in European competition.

 On 23 April 2022, Paixão scored his 99th and 100th goals in the Polish top tier in a 2–0 win against Warta Poznań, becoming the 34th player in the league's history to achieve this feat and the first foreigner to do so.
 His second was also Lechia's 1000th in the history of the competition.

+On 4 May 2023, it was announced Paixão would leave the club at the end of the season which saw Lechia compete in the qualifying rounds of the UEFA Europa Conference League but also struggle domestically, resulting in relegation to I liga.
+He made his final appearance on 20 May 2023 in a 1–0 victory over Legia Warsaw, and was replaced in extra time of the first half to a guard of honour from both teams.